Banshee

 They thought I was fucked in the head.

-I then began to explain to them the backstory to that scene and why the albino needed to go down.
+I then began to explain to them the backstory of that scene and why the person with Albinoism needed to go down.

-They listened to me intently as I explained what I’m about to explain to you, my VoicesFILM soldiers, and when I was finished Shawny said:
+They listened to me intently as I explained what I was about to explain to you, my VoicesFILM soldiers, and when I was finished, Shawny said:

 “I wish I had known this before I watched that scene, watching it disjointed without any reference or pretext as to why it is taking place…it’s just wicked and brutal and horrible.”